nrsyed/svm-vehicle-detector/README.md

 ![heatmap](images/heatmap_overlay.png)
 [Link to video with superimposed heatmap](https://youtu.be/OT68xGggpkM)

-The heatmaps of the last N frames were stored, and a weighted sum of the heatmaps was taken to produce a "summed heatmap" for the current frame, with older frames given less weight and higher frames given greater weight.
+The heatmaps of the last N frames were stored, and a weighted sum of the heatmaps was taken to produce a "summed heatmap" for the current frame, with older frames given less weight and more recent frames given greater weight.
 The summed heatmap was smoothed and thresholded to ignore pixels with low values.
 The remaining pixels were categorized into blobs (objects) by `scipy.ndimage.measurements.label()`.

 ![labeled_objects](images/labeled_objects.png)
 [Link to video with labeled objects](https://youtu.be/iOt_3tQJBFY)